SPECIAL OFFERS AVAILABLE! Limited-time discounts for all customers — plus extra savings for: • Public service members • Seniors • Individuals with

 Pros and Cons of Living in Boston

-Before making your move, here’s a look at the pros and cons of Boston living:
+Before making your move, here’s a look at the pros and cons of living in Boston:

 Pros: